-This painting by Rosemarie Adcock depicts the events after Jesus died, when the Apostles were devastated and alone.
-All of their hopes and plans were shattered.
-Although He told them He would die and be raised again after 3 days, they didn’t fully understand what He was talking about, and it came as a shock to them all.
+After Jesus died, the Apostles were devastated, and their hopes and plans were shattered.
+Although Jesus told them He would die and be raised again after 3 days, they didn’t fully understand what He was talking about, and it would come as a shock to them all.

-Peter, who was a fisherman by trade, decided to go fishing again, and some of the disciples went out with him, but that night they caught nothing.
-The account in John 21 follows:
+Peter decided to go fishing again, and some of the disciples went out with him, but that night they caught nothing.

-The painting depicts the moment at dawn when Peter realizes that everything Jesus promised was actually true.
-The moment of shock, of joy, of disbelief, yet here were 153 fish after they had exhausted themselves, worked all night, and caught nothing.
+The painting depicts the moment at dawn when Peter realizes that everything Jesus promised was true.
+The moment of shock, of joy, of disbelief, yet here were all the fish after they had exhausted themselves working all night and caught nothing at all.

-The disciples then went to the shore and ate with Jesus, but they didn’t dare ask who He was because somehow they actually knew.
-Jesus then called Peter to service, asking him three times, “Do you love Me?” using different words for love each time.
+The disciples then went to the shore and ate with Jesus, but they didn’t dare ask who He was, even though somehow they knew.
+Jesus then called Peter to service, asking him three times, “Do you love Me?”
 It was an important moment for Peter because of the three times Peter denied even knowing Jesus when He was arrested and crucified.
 At the dawn of this new day after the Resurrection of the Lord Jesus, the disciples had a new purpose for their lives, to be “fishers of men.”

 The Miraculous Draught of Fishes received 1st place at the 2018 Illinois State Fair Professional Exhibition